Pavan-1997/AWS_CloudWatch/README.md

 ---
 # Simulating a CPU Spike using a Python script, checking the CPU Utilization and sending notification using AWS SNS

-***Reducing maintenance and increased security are the main factors for users to switch from On-Prem to Cloud^^^
+***Reducing maintenance and increased security are the main factors for users to switch from On-Prem to Cloud***

 1. Now goto EC2 from AWS Console -> Click on Launch instance